kjcatherine/My-LWC-Projects/force-app/main/default/lwc/movieListApp/README.md

 ## Lesson learned
 - Working with an external Api within Salesforce as well as the security measures to put in place
+- process.env does not work in Salesforce LWC, a workaround to hide keys was to create a config file in the same LWC directory, then import to main JS and add the file to .gitignore